-- Seeks solutions and offers suggestions for improvement
+- Seek solutions and offer suggestions for improvement

-- Demonstrates pride and enthusiasm for our mission and takes ownership for one’s actions
+- Demonstrate pride and enthusiasm for our mission and take ownership for our actions

-- Exhibits a commitment and dedication to the gift of donation
+- Exhibit a commitment and dedication to the gift of donation

-- Demonstrates initiative; willing to take the first step
+- Demonstrate initiative; willing to take the first step

 To view our openings, click here.